MSUSEL/Pique-Lite/docs/user-guide/input-schema/input-schema.md

 ## Input Schema

 A valid JSON file for PIQUE includes factors, measures, and diagnostics.
 If the file is invalid, an error message appears.
-Users upload multiple versions to track software quality over time, with data automatically visualized on the dashboard.
+Users typically upload multiple versions to track software quality over time, with data automatically visualized on the dashboard.

 ## JSON Structure